 Your team's assignment: Help the members of a rural dairy cooperative find a cheaper way to bring their products to market.
-Sound like typical M.B.A. fare?
+Sound like a typical M.B.A. project?
 If you answered yes, you pass.

 Today's graduate business program, even a good online M.B.A. program, is undergoing what some experts tout as nothing less than revolutionary change.
 In response to new competitive demands on corporations and increasing globalization—both of which require tomorrow's business leaders to be flexible and manage workforces and internal structures that cross cultural and political lines—graduate-level business programs, especially the top M.B.A. programs, are diversifying and redefining themselves.

 You'll still graduate with a firm grounding in the staples of business education—finance, strategy, operations management, marketing, and the like—but your M.B.A. courses will also teach you how to work in teams, how to motivate others, and how to see the "big picture" when solving problems.
 Strong communication and interpersonal skills are just as important in today's new graduate-level business programs as technical knowledge and the ability to "crunch numbers."

 "There's more churning going on right now in management education than at any time in 35 years," says Charles W. Hickman, former director of projects and services at AACSB International, which accredits M.B.A. programs in the United States.
 "The emphasis today is changing from teaching to learning," Hickman notes.